HDI hurricane melissa RESPONSE

 HDI will work with our trusted partner community organizations in the hardest hit communities to provide funding for locally-led relief and recovery responses.
 Resourcing local institutions is a more effective approach to humanitarian assistance because 1) they are better able to reach and support the most vulnerable people in the most remote and marginalized places, 2) they know the community’s priority needs and how best to meet them, and are accountable to community members, 3) they are more cost-effective implementers than international or national entities not from the community, and 4) resourcing them strengthens community institutions that will be there to build resiliency and advance community development for the long term.

 HDI has worked with many communities and their community-based organizations in the areas hardest hit by Hurricane Melissa.
 We are collecting information and doing an assessment with our partners on the impacts of the storm and priority needs of affected communities.
 We will then make grants targeted to help farming families recover by supporting efforts to rebuild livelihoods through e.g., seedling distribution, livestock replacement, farmland restoration, capitalization of mutual solidarity savings and loans groups and more.
-We will also support investments in stronger agricultural systems that can withstand future shocks.
+We will also support continued investments in stronger agricultural systems that can withstand future shocks.

 Capacity Building and convening